As an Amazon Associate, I earn from qualifying purchases

-So, let us dive in to a question of immense practical concern, how do we get paint into the hands of students without incredible waste of paint?
+So, let us dive into a question of immense practical concern, how do we get paint into the hands of students without incredible waste of paint?
 Or time.
 With minimal mess.
-I mean, for gosh sake’s, some of us only have 40 minutes to teach children whose executive function skills are pretty challenged.
-Have you not watched a diminutive student struggle to pour paint from paint from a gallon size jug?
+I mean, for gosh sake, some of us only have 40 minutes to teach children whose executive function skills are pretty challenged.
+Have you not watched a diminutive student struggle to pour paint from a gallon size jug?
 Nothing, Nothing, and then way too much?
 All the while a line forms behind them?
 Been there.
 Let’s not reinvent the wheel here.

-Here are tired and true educator’s solution to this problem.
+Here are tired and true educators’ solutions to this problem.

 - Silicone Ice Cube Trays.
 Idea thanks to Kayla Koslow.
-While these are sold as ice cube trays and art teacher will look at this and see paint palette and storage.
-Paint stays wet for a long time in these.
+While these are sold as ice cube trays and art teachers will look at them and see paint palette and paint storage.
+The paint stays wet for a long time in these.
 And when you decide you are done with the paint instead of washing it out, leave the lid off and let it dry and the paint literally POPs right out.
 So satisfying.
 You can buy these here.

-- Condiment squeeze bottles seem to be a popular choice, like these at Amazon.
-Dollar stores tend to carry them as well, Easy to grab with one hand.
+- Condiment squeeze bottles seem to be a popular choice, like these bottom dispensing condiment squeeze bottles at Amazon are particularly liked by art teachers.
+Dollar stores tend to carry the top dispensing ones. them as well, Easy to grab with one hand.
 Large spouts that are easy to unclog.
 Easy to squeeze even for a tiny middle schooler.
 Inexpensive.
 Similar in nature are these bottles.
-One teacher lavished prays on them saying, “I haven’t had any issue with paint spilling or making a mess or having to pack it up at the end of the day.
+One teacher lavished praise on them saying, “I haven’t had any issue with paint spilling or making a mess or having to pack it up at the end of the day.
 They don’t clog or dry up and students just squeeze whatever they need onto their pallets.
 I love them!
-I just wanted to share for anyone looking for a good way to distribute paint.”
+I just wanted to share for anyone looking for a good way to distribute the paint.”

 - Laminated pieces of cardstock.
 Art teacher Brooke Richards shared her system.
 “I laminate a piece of card stock with directions.
-If you needed to you could add quarter sized circles on it to indicate how much they could get.
+If you need to you could add quarter-sized circles on it to indicate how much they could get.
 This is only my second set in about 2 years.
 No mess no waste.
 I have a class set.”
 And check out our hack in this blog post for here for paper towels because you know how that goes!

 We’ve made a downloadable resource for you, right here.